stephomi/nomadsculpt.com/manual/docs/stroke.md

 ### Pressure - Radius

 This curve controls how the brush radius is affected by pressure.
 The default is a linear relationship, so if your stylus has a smooth response, then the radius change should also feel smooth.
 That said, many stylii have a non-linear response, which you can compensate for with this curve.
-For example, if the radius doesn't like it gets to its maximum value at high pressure, use a curve preset like 'out-pow3', with a bend that aims up, to increase radius earlier.
+For example, if the radius doesn't feel like it gets to its maximum value at high pressure, use a curve preset like 'out-pow3', with a bend that aims up, to increase radius earlier.

-This dialog is similar to the falloff curve display, you can use preset by tapping on the curve window, or draw your own curve responses with the Catmull-Rom and B-Spline modes.
+This dialog is similar to the falloff curve display, you can use a preset by tapping on the curve window, or draw your own curves with the Catmull-Rom and B-Spline modes.

 If you want constant radius, disable this section.